ethanswe/ethanswe/README.md

 ## I'm currently looking to...

-Find an incredible company that will help me continue to learn and provide mentorship so I can become the best software engineer I can be!
+Find an incredible company that will give me the opportunity to continue to learn so I can become the best software engineer I can be!

 ## Before Engineering...